Overview

 • If your brand partner is not on Pinterest, you can still use the paid partnership label to disclose your branded relationship.
 When publishing, the paid partnership label will appear on the Pin but the brand’s name will not.

-• Paid partnership labels cannot be added after an Idea Pin is published.
+• Paid partnership labels cannot be added after a Pin is published.
 You will need to create a new Pin to include the label.

 • End of Other articles Links